hematthi/SysSimPyMMEN/docs/source/index.rst

 Publication
 -----------

-Our paper for this project is currently under review!
-You can view a preprint on the `arXiv <https://arxiv.org/abs/2208.09031>`_.
+Our paper for this project has been accepted to the Astronomical Journal!
+You can view an initial preprint on the `arXiv <https://arxiv.org/abs/2208.09031>`_.

 Contents